Achuar: Religion and cosmology

 Shamanism is present in Achuar lifestyle and witchcraft is occasionally practiced by both ritual specialists and laypersons.
 An example of this is an institutionalized form of reciprocal violence that entitles a person to revert any harmful incidents or material another sent.
-Jivaroans, of which the Achuar are a sub-group, ascribe to a particular form of the pan-Amazonian animistic cosmological phenomenon known as 'Amazonian perspectivism,' in which many animals and plants are understood to possess human souls, although their bodily appearance is different.
-Animals with human souls are significant for the Achuar, as they represent a form of socialized nature.
+Jivaroans, of which the Achuar are a sub-group, ascribe to a particular form of the pan-Amazonian animistic cosmological phenomenon known as 'Amazonian perspectivism,' in which many animals and plants are understood to possess human-like souls, although their bodily appearance is different.
+Animals with human-like souls are significant for the Achuar, as they are a form of socialized nature.
 The only way for a hunter to be successful is to live in harmony with the game he hunts and with its guardian spirits, known as kuntiniu nukuri (literally: "game mothers").
 The hunter's relationship with both the prey and their "game mothers" is personal and cultivated over a lifetime, and these relationships are characterized principally as affinal.
 He must follow these two rules: taking these animals with moderation and showing respect to the animals he kills.
 Both of these rules of hunting are codified in cautionary myths.

-The Achuar believe that entities possessing human souls have the ability to communicate through language and signs.
+The Achuar believe that nonhuman people possess souls which have the ability to communicate through language and signs.
 This is sometimes experienced during soul journeys, known as arutam encounters, which represent an extreme state of self-awareness and are induced by the consumption of hallucinogenic drink.
 Ayahuasca is a ritual sacrament in Achuar religion.
 Dreams are essential for the Achuar as they are not only revealing, but also can be foretelling.
 Prior to engaging in any form of predatory behavior, whether warfare, hunting, or some forms of fishing, men often insist upon having a dream.